WHEN THE OCEAN ERUPTS WITH SEABIRDS

 Outside spring and summer, large feeding frenzies are generally not a feature, although from August onwards Fairy Prion numbers begin building again ahead of the main spring season.

-Each season brings other different birding highlights on The Petrel Station seabird tours, which is part of what makes this area so rewarding throughout the year and why no two tours are ever the same.
+Each season brings different birding highlights on The Petrel Station seabird tours, which is part of what makes this area so rewarding throughout the year and why no two tours are ever the same.
+For an overview of seasonal seabird activity, check out our Seasons page.

 keep updated